cosc484t3/MovieNERDS/README.md

 - imageURL: String //source for the image tag to display movie poster thumbnail

 **Things I'm going to add:**
-- _bannerURL_ as a source for the image tag to display recent movies across the top of the screen
+- _bannerURL_ as a source for the image tag to display recent movies across the top of the screen (1280 x 720)